Erysipelas: Epidemiology

-Preventative measures
+Preventive measures

-Individuals can take preventative steps to increase the chance they do not catch the disease.
-Properly cleaning and covering wounds is important for people battling an open wound.
-Effectively treating athlete's foot or eczema if they were the cause for the initial infection will decrease the chance of the infection occurring again.
+Individuals can take preventive steps to decrease their risk of catching the disease.
+Properly cleaning and covering wounds is important for people with an open wound.
+Effectively treating athlete's foot or eczema if either was the cause of the initial infection decreases the chance of the infection occurring again.
 People with diabetes should pay attention to maintaining good foot hygiene.
-It is also important to follow up with doctors to make sure the disease has not come back or spread.
+Follow up with doctors is important to make sure the disease has not come back or spread.
 About one-third of people who have had erysipelas will be infected again within three years.
 Rigorous antibiotics may be needed in the case of recurrent bacterial skin infections.